 Ability to manage all aspects of a life is linked to the presence of a degree, job, savings, house, partner, friends and so on.
 Most people allow assets, position, title, belonging to a group or a person to build their confidence and when that’s gone, their feelings about themselves shatter.

 When a person is defined by having a job or a partner, it can lead a self-esteem jump from high to low depending on the presence of an object/subject which feeds that sense of worth.
 Therefore, people need to find something that is more constant and stable.
 Life is full of ups and downs for everyone regardless of who and where they are.
-From a very young age, my parents explained me that the way I feel about myself in every role I have in life (as a daughter, granddaughter, sister, student, professional, friend, wife, mother, etc.) must override the noise of the crowd.
+From a very young age, my parents explained me that the way I feel about myself in every role I have in life (as a daughter, granddaughter, sister, student, professional, friend, partner, etc.) must override the noise of the crowd.
 They told me to listen to others but to practice being the sole influencer of my identity.
 In the first piece I wrote for Thrive Global, I outlined the three components of the calm and composed confidence I built over the years: the words I heard, the events I was exposed to and the atmosphere which was dominating in my parents’ house.

 To my very own question ‘what feeds your self-esteem’, my answer is a bit unusual.